Skip to main content

 Prerequisite: Biology, Chemistry, Algebra II

 In Physics, students conduct field and laboratory investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem-solving.
 Students study a variety of topics that include: laws of motion, changes with physical systems and conservation of energy and momentum, force, thermodynamics, characteristics and behavior of waves, light, electricity and magnetism, and quantum physics.
-If you are planning on taking AP Physics, Pre AP Physics is highly recommended over Physics.

 Credit: 1